-SLI's standard Test Suites were customized for the Hart InterCivic Verity Voting 2.2 voting system and conducted in accordance with Volume II Section 6 of the VVSG 1.0, in conjunction with the functional testing.
+SLI's standard Test Suites were customized for the Hart InterCivic Verity Voting 2.2 voting system and conducted in accordance with Volume II Section 6 of the VVSG 1.0.
 Simulations of elections were conducted to demonstrate a beginning-to-end business use case process for the Hart InterCivic Verity Voting 2.2 voting system.